 Yes, several successful lawsuits have been filed after victims suffer serious injuries or death because of exposure to carbon monoxide.
 However, to ensure a lawsuit has the best possible chance of succeeding, it must be established that another party was at fault.

+Product liability is another legal avenue for filing a carbon monoxide poisoning lawsuit.
 If a faulty or improperly labeled product, such as an RV, generator, or appliance, causes a consumer harm through carbon monoxide poisoning, the manufacturer or retailer of that product might be liable for the damages the victim suffers.
+No one should produce or distribute products that are unsafe for use, and consumers harmed by these products may be entitled to damages.

 Symptoms of Carbon Monoxide Poisoning